Location Scout Services

 Finding perfect filming locations from the heights of Machu Picchu to the Amazon rainforest.

-Through NeedAFixer, we connect you with location scouts who maintain an extensive database of verified Peruvian locations.
-Our professionals hold established relationships with PromPerú Film Commission, MinCultura, the Dirección Desconcentrada de Cultura Cusco, and local authorities, enabling efficient permitting and access to archaeological sites, natural reserves, colonial towns, and remote locations from coast to highlands to jungle.
+Through NeedAFixer, we connect you with location scouts who keep a large database of verified Peruvian locations.
+Our pros have built strong ties with the PromPer\u00fa Film Commission, MinCultura, the Direcci\u00f3n Desconcentrada de Cultura Cusco, and local authorities.
+This network speeds up permits and opens access to ancient sites, natural reserves, colonial towns, and remote spots from coast to highlands to jungle.

 ACT 01